 Charity work is an excellent lesson for your kids while also giving you quality family time together.
 There are plenty of charity events for children and their parents that are age-appropriate and allow you to all help others who are less fortunate.

 Explore World Cultures

 What is a willy willy?
-Where would you find horse drawn delivery carts?
+Where would you find horse-drawn delivery carts?
 Answer these questions and more with a worldly expedition right in your own home.

-Explore world cultures with your kids and take them around the globe to learn about how other children live, eat and even play.
+Explore world cultures with your kids and take them around the globe to learn about how other children live, eat, and even play.

 Who doesn't love blanket forts?
 Rip off the covers, grab some chairs and build a secret hideaway with the kids.
 Add in some books and toys and you'll be surprised how long your children play inside this magical place of theirs.

 Escape!
 Pack up the car for a family day trip.
 Head to a neighboring city's children's museum or zoo.
-Simply go on a ride.
+Simply go for a ride.
 Be spontaneous and change up your scenery from time to time.
 Not only is it an adventure for your children, it's refreshing for you.